Liveaboard Diving in Cocos

-Diving at the Cocos Islands used to be limited to experienced and daring divers due to the depth and strong currents at some of the sites, however liveaboard dive cruises lasting for many days have allowed exploration of a range of sites that suit many experience levels.
+Diving at Cocos Island used to be limited to experienced and daring divers due to the depth and strong currents at some of the sites, however liveaboard dive cruises lasting for many days have allowed exploration of a range of sites that suit many experience levels.
 Having said that, often operators will require a minimum of 30 logged dives and an Advanced Open Water qualification.
-As such, it's important to bring your log book and certification.
+As such, it's important to bring your logbook and certification.

 ATMs are found fairly easily on the mainland, where most major credit cards are widely accepted.
 Currency is the Costa Rican Colon.
 You'll get on fine speaking English as it's commonly spoken especially within the tourism sector, although Spanish is the national language.

-As we've mentioned, the Cocos Islands are over 500 kilometres from the mainland.
-You'll need to get onboard a liveaboard boat to get there, and the common departure point is the port of Punterenas, around a 90 minute drive from the capital San Jose.
+As we've mentioned, Cocos Island is over 500 kilometres from the mainland.
+You'll need to get on board a liveaboard boat to get there, and the common departure point is the port of Puntarenas, around a 90-minute drive from the capital San Jose.
 Commonly liveaboard operators will include a hotel night in San Jose and then transfer to the vessel as part of the tour.
 Others can arrange this for you as an extra.
 Either way, please check with your operator.

 San Jose International Airport has regular flights to and from North America; if you are coming from outside the Americas then it's likely you'll transfer through the US.